 COVID-19 WEBSITE AND INFOLINE: For information on vaccines and to schedule an appointment, when you are eligible, visit getvaccinatedberkshires.org.
-The city of Pittsfield is providing access by phone to weekly updates about access to the novel coronavirus vaccine in the city and in Berkshire County.
-A recorded message is posted at 413-449-5575.

 JOIN US: Quality local journalism, like you find in The Checkup, needs your support.
 When you and your family subscribe to us, that's the fuel we need to keep reporting the essential news you want.
 Join us.
 Help us build our community.
 We are offering a 30-day free trial to readers of The Checkup.

+Material from the State House News Service was included in this report.
 How can we make The Checkup better or more informative?
 Email us at email@example.com.